Bo and Me

 In a chapter titled “I Am Superman,” Weinreb writes: “In the midst of a slow and painful transition at Auburn… here was a young man who stood as the exemplar of change, who seemed burdened neither by the limits of his race nor the limits of the human body itself.”

-“I think it was huge for Auburn University,” says Alabama State Representative Mike Hubbard, President of the Auburn Network, The Voice.
-“Winning the Heisman Trophy is huge for a university and obviously we have two of them with Pat Sullivan but it brings a lot of attention.
-I believe the admissions folks will tell that applications go up when we’re winning and I think a lot of people at that time decided they wanted to go to Auburn because of Bo Jackson….
+“I think it was huge for Auburn University,” says Alabama State Representative Mike Hubbard, President of the Auburn Network.
+“Winning the Heisman Trophy is huge for a university and obviously we have two of them with Pat Sullivan, but it brings a lot of attention.
+I believe the admissions folks will tell that applications go up when we’re winning, and I think a lot of people at that time decided they wanted to go to Auburn because of Bo Jackson.
 He’s had an impact on everything, and the thing about it, too, is that he’s just a quality guy…I would say he’s a good friend.”

-You don’t say?….
-I tell him about my attempts at an interview.
+I tell him about my attempts to interview his good friend.

 Hubbard furrows his brow.